 You may benefit from a Program of Support through an employment services provider.
 This helps people with disability to prepare for, find and keep a job, including any of the following:

 You can increase your ability to work through participation activities such as:

 - working in supported employment

 If you’re under 35 years of age, you may need to take part in study, work or volunteer activities.
 You’ll have a compulsory work-focused activity designed to help you prepare for and find work.
 You’ll meet regularly with your employment services provider to track your progress and get help and support.
 Read more about what you need to do to meet participation requirements if you’re under 35.

 Supported employment can help people with disability participate in the workforce.
-This includes the Supported Wage Scheme, Australian Disability Enterprises and Disabled Australian Apprentice Wage Support.
+This includes the Supported Wage System, Australian Disability Enterprises and Disabled Australian Apprentice Wage Support.

-If you have an employment services provider, ask them if a potential employer is part of the Supported Wage Scheme.
-Read about the Supported Wage Scheme on the Department of Employment and Workplace Relations website.
+If you have an employment services provider, ask them if a potential employer is part of the Supported Wage System.
+Read about the Supported Wage System on the Department of Employment and Workplace Relations website.